matrix-org/matrix-spec-proposals/proposals/2545-emotes.md

 Both the `alt` and the `title` attributes are specified as they serve different purposes: `alt` is displayed if e.g. the emote does not load. `title` is displayed e.g. on mouse hover over the emote.
+Thus, specifying both the `alt` and `title` attributes is required.

-The height is just a height that looks good on most devices with the normal, default font size.
+The `height` is just a height that looks good on most devices with the normal, default font size.
 No width is displayed as to not weirdly squish non-square emotes.
+In order to maintain backwards-compatibility with clients not supporting emotes, specifying the `height` is required.

+If the new `data-mx-emoticon` attribute has a value it is ignored.
+Due to limitations of some libraries the attribute may even look like `data-mx-emoticon=""`.

+The `src` attribute *must* be an mxc url.
+Other URIs, such as `https`, `mailto` etc. are not allowed.

+### Emoticon image types
+Emoticons are recommended to have a size of about 128x128 pixels.
+Even though the fallback specifies a height of 32, this is to ensure that the emotes still look good on higher DPI screens.

+Furthermore, emotes should either have a mimetype of `image/png`, `image/gif` or `image/webp`.

+Due to the low resolution of emotes, `image/jpg`/`image/jpeg` has been purposefully excluded from this list.

 ### Emoticon sources
-In order to be able to send emotes the client needs to have a list of shortcodes and their corresponding mxc uris.
-All the emote sources described here are merely suggestions on where to get emotes from.
-A client is free to implement / design their own way of fetching emotes, e.g. via dropping image files into a folder and uploading them on-the-fly.
-For cross-compatibility between clients it'd still be a good idea to implement the emote sources described here.
-For this there are two different emote sources:
+So that emoticons are compatible between different clients, they should follow the emoticon sources described here.

 #### User emoticons
-User emotes are per-user emotes that are defined in the users respective account data.
-The type for that is `im.ponies.user_emotes` (later: `m.emoticons`).
-The content is as following:
+User emotes are per-user emotes that are defined in the user's respective account data.
+The type for that is `m.emoticons`, the content of which is as following:

 ```json
 {